A vanishing theorem for tautological classes of aspherical manifolds: Examples and questions

 \begin{Prop} Let $\varphi\colon M \to M$ be an automorphism of an oriented, aspherical manifold $M$, such that $\pi_1(M)$ is a Farrell--Jones group.
 Assume that the induced automorphism on $\pi_1(M)$ admits a representative $\hat\varphi$ such that $\hat\varphi^n$ is conjugation by an element of $\pi_1(M)$ fixed by $\hat\varphi$ for some $n > 0$.
 Then our conjecture holds rationally for $M_\varphi$. \end{Prop}

-To complete the proof note that the rational version of the {\pbc} holds for $\pi_1(M_\varphi) \cong \pi_1(M) \rtimes_{\hat\varphi} \mathbb Z$ by \cref{LFJ} and \cref{pbc2}.
-The assumption is in particular satisfied for a finite order automorphism with a fixed point, e.g. the identity, thereby giving another proof that $S^1 \times M$ satisfies our conjecture rationally, whenever $\pi_1(M)$ is a Farrell--Jones group.
+To complete the proof note that the {\pbc} with $\Q$-coefficients holds for $\pi_1(M_\varphi) \cong \pi_1(M) \rtimes_{\hat\varphi} \mathbb Z$ by \cref{LFJ} and \cref{pbc2}.
+The assumption is in particular satisfied for a finite order automorphism with a fixed point, e.g.\ the identity, thereby giving another proof that $S^1 \times M$ satisfies our conjecture rationally, whenever $\pi_1(M)$ is a Farrell--Jones group.
 We leave it as an exercise to the reader to check that the condition given on $\varphi$ is actually independent of the representative $\hat\varphi$ chosen.